PhysicalBit7/notes/docs/OOP/26_Inheritance.md

 *s1.print();   // "w=5, h=4" ERROR STILL!
 ```

-The new method .green[allows us] to do the right thing, but it does not .red[prevent us] from doing the wrong thing.
+The new method allows us] to do the right thing, but it does not prevent us] from doing the wrong thing.
 We can do better...

 ---